-10. Deputy returning officers
+10. Returning officer for district is deputy returning officer for region

 The returning officer for each district shall be a deputy returning officer for the region within which his district is situated.

 [Section 10 amended by No. 40 of 1987 s.
 84.]